dialog-semiconductor/BLE_SDK6_examples/connectivity/multi_con_periph/Readme.md

 - Changes in app_task.h : apply to the APP_IDX_MAX the maximum number or task instances that the application should support.
 This should agree with the max active connections that the device is supporting.

 	![app_task_h](assets/app_task_h_changes.png)
-- Changes in app.c : In this file specific functions need to be used in application level or being overiden by application code.
+- Changes in app.c : In this file specific functions need to be used in application level or being overridden by application code.
 The functions with the additional implementation for supporting multiple connections is located in the user_multi_peripheral.c file.
 	- In order to be able to use the app_db_init_next() function in application level for initializing the device's database the "static" identifier should be removed.

 		![app_c_changes_db_init_next](assets/app_c_changes_db_init_next.png)
 	- The app_db_init_start() function needs to be modified to support multiple connections.
 To apply the changes in application level, the SDK function needs to be excluded from the build using the CFG_ENABLE_MULTIPLE_CONN guard.

 		![app_c_changes_db_init_start](assets/app_c_changes_db_init_start.png)
 - Changes in app_task.c : In app_task.c file the connection and disconnection handlers of the device should be modified in order to support the multiple connection feature.
 The complete functions supporting multiple connections are located in the user_multi_peripheral.c file of the example.
-In order to overide the SDK functions a __WEAK identifier is added in the in each function:
+In order to override the SDK functions a __WEAK identifier is added in the in each function:
 	- gapc_connection_ind_handler

 		![gapc_connection_req_ind_handler_change](assets/gapc_connection_req_ind_handler_change.png)